ApricityZ/TERL/README.md

 ## **Contact & Support**
 For questions, feedback, or collaboration opportunities, feel free to:
 📌 Open an **issue** in this repository

+## Updates
+- Fixed a minor bug in `global_reward` (boundary penalty sign).
+  This had negligible effect on results, since boundary violations were rarely triggered.